128technology/docs/docs/cc_fips_6.3.0_ssr_security_scope.md

 ## SSH

-The SSR implements an SSH Client and an SSH Server for secure communication between the SSR and external devices such as an audit server or remote management device.
-Communication between the SSR and external devices uses Port 22.
+The SSR implements [Syslog over TLS](cc_fips_6.3.0_config_audit_event.md#configuring-syslog-over-tls) for secure communication between the SSR and external devices such as an audit server or remote management device.
+Communication between the SSR and external devices uses Port 6514.
 The SSR implements public-key based authentication between itself and other devices.
 The public keys are stored in key containers.

 The SSR does not implement X.509 certificate-based authentication mechanisms.
 Once the SSH connection between the SSR and a remote management device is established, the user is authenticated with a username and password.

-The Command Line Interface (CLI) is used for the management of the SSR.
-The CLI may be accessed by successfully authenticated Administrators locally from console, or remotely over SSH.
+Both the Command Line Interface (CLI) and the Web Interface can be used to manage the SSR.
+They may be accessed by successfully authenticated Administrators locally from console, or remotely over SSH.
 Once authenticated, the Administrator uses the Conductor to manage one or more SSRs (routers).
 Management communication is also protected by SSH.

 ## Platform Management